aykamko/octobear/README.md

             "submit":        Boolean,   # switch to record grade in database (or not)

             ------ Optional Fields ------
-            "group_repo":    Boolean,   # whether or not submission to group repo "grader_login":  String,
+            "group_repo":    Boolean,   # whether or not submission is from group repo "grader_login":  String,
             "comments":      String,
             "email_content": String,    # email to send student